AndreaCozzumbo/acme_tutorials/README.md

 1. Add your notebook file to the appropriate directory
 2. Update `_toc.yml` to include the new notebook:

    ```yaml
    - file: path/to/notebook
      title: Notebook Title
    ```

 3. Push changes - the site will rebuild automatically

 ## Customization

 ### Theme and Appearance

 Edit `_config.yml` to customize:

 - Site title and author
 - Theme options
 - Launch buttons
 - Repository links

 ### Dependencies

-Update `requirements.txt` with any new packages needed by your notebooks.
+Update `binder/requirements.txt` with any new packages needed by your notebooks.

 ### Content Structure

 Modify `_toc.yml` to reorganize chapters and sections.

 ## Troubleshooting

 ### Build Fails

 - Check the Actions tab for error logs
 - Ensure all notebook paths in `_toc.yml` are correct
-- Verify all dependencies are in `requirements.txt`
+- Verify all dependencies are in `binder/requirements.txt`

 ### Binder Times Out

 - Large notebooks may take time to load
 - Consider reducing notebook complexity or splitting into smaller notebooks
 - Increase timeout in `_config.yml` under `execute.timeout`